-Land at Whartons Lane, Ashurst is allocated for the development of 60 residential dwellings.
-Detailed proposals for the site that meet the following site specific requirements will be permitted:
+Land at Whartons Lane, Ashurst is allocated for the development of around 60 residential dwellings.
+Detailed proposals for the site that meet the following site-specific requirements will be permitted:

-- a) 50% of the dwellings must be provided as affordable housing for local people in housing need; - b) All of the dwellings on the site will be limited to a maximum total internal habitable floor area of 100 square metres; - c) The site must be developed in a comprehensive manner; - d) Measures must be put in place to protect the trees subject to Tree Preservation Orders that border the site; - e) Contributions will be required to enhance the adjacent Whartons Lane Recreation Ground located opposite the site; and - f) Development proposals must provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider.
+- a) The provision of on-site affordable housing for local people in housing need in accordance with the target of 50% affordable housing; 50% of the dwellings must be provided as affordable housing for local people in housing need; - b) All of the dwellings on the site will be limited to a maximum total internal habitable floor area of 100 square metres; - c) The site must be developed in a comprehensive manner; - d) Measures must be put in place to protect the trees subject to Tree Preservation Orders that border the site; - e) Contributions will be required to enhance the adjacent Whartons Lane Recreation Ground located opposite the site; and - f) Development proposals must provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider; and - g) A site-specific flood risk assessment will be required and measures put in place to address any groundwater or surface water flooding issues identified.